exesalinewinexe-maker/Emulator-PC-Games/README.md

 # 🛠️ Installation (Android & iOS)

-The Emulator‑PC‑Games project is built for mobile devices only.
+The Emulator‑PC‑Games project is built for mobile and tablet devices only.
 It runs directly in your browser or as a PWA app on Android and iOS — no PC installation required, no queue, and no forced login.

 ---